tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 Less than a day into it, and I was hating this decision.
 I was revolted by the thought of having to eat more potatoes.
 By day two, I started adding salt and other zero-calorie seasonings like hot sauce.
 It helped a little with flavor, but I was still not enjoying it.

 I also started experiencing gastric distress.
-I'd read the accounts of other potato dieters that eating the skins could cause this—too many toxins in them that, when consumed in the volume I was eating, could cause nausea.
+I'd read the accounts of other potato dieters that eating the skins could cause this—too many toxins in them that, which when consumed in the volume I was eating, could cause nausea.
 I was lazy and had not peeled my potatoes, to my own detriment.

 I seriously considered giving up by day three.
 My daily caloric intake was around 1,000 calories.
 Eating more potato than that was unthinkable.
 I was craving anything but potato.
 I had done multiple 72+ hour fasts that were mentally and physically easier than the potato diet!

 ### Laziness to the Rescue

 I resisted the temptation to give up.
 But I knew I had to change what I was eating.
-I gave up on my plain mashed potatoes, and bought some frozen fries and tater tots from the local grocery store.
-Because I was so late starting, I knew that [others trying this diet](https://slimemoldtimemold.com/2022/07/12/lose-10-6-pounds-in-four-weeks-with-this-one-weird-trick-discovered-by-local-slime-hive-mind-doctors-grudgingly-respect-them-hope-to-become-friends/) had gone a similar route and done OK.
+I swapped out my plain mashed potatoes, and bought some frozen fries and tater tots from the local grocery store.
+Because I was so late starting, I had the benefit of [seeing how earlier potato dieters had done](https://slimemoldtimemold.com/2022/07/12/lose-10-6-pounds-in-four-weeks-with-this-one-weird-trick-discovered-by-local-slime-hive-mind-doctors-grudgingly-respect-them-hope-to-become-friends/).
+And I knew that others trying this diet had gone a similar route with perfectly fine results.
 I thought, if this doesn't work, I'll definitely give up.

 And to my great relief, it worked wonderfully!